apexfarm/ApexDI/README.md

 The performance benchmark is carried under DEBUG debug level in Developer sandbox.

 1. Register 100 unique service types with `transient` lifetime.
 2. Resolve the 100 service instances for the first time.
-The slowness is caused by the type conversion of `Type.forName(String)`.
+The slowness is caused by the type reflection and type loading.
 3. Resolve the 100 service instances for second time.
-Subsequent instantiations are noticeably faster, because the converted types are cached for reuse.
+Subsequent instantiations are noticeably faster, because the types are cached for reuse.
 4. A simple call to `new Something()` for 100 times.

 |               | 1.
 Register 100 Service Types | 2.
 Resolve 100 Services 1st Time | 3.
 Resolve 100 Services 2nd Time | 4.
 New 100 Services |